 Now let's try some of the more advanced features:

-I remember being surprised at how accurate the tone adjustment was when I first used it.
-I wrote a super casual message to my boss and with one tap, it transformed into something appropriate for work without changing the meaning.
+I remember being genuinely surprised at how accurate the tone adjustment was when I first used it.
+I had written a super casual message to my manager—full of "hey" and "gonna"—and with one tap, it transformed into a polished, professional email without losing my intended meaning.
+That moment sold me on AI keyboards.
+The technology has only gotten better since then, with even more nuanced understanding of context and audience.

 Once you're comfortable with the basics, it's time to explore CleverType's more advanced features.
 These can really boost your productivity and writing quality once you get the hang of them.